Multi-Agents Chatbot

 If you notice that the chatbot is not responding to your expectations, then there may be two causes.

 Under “Active Agent”, you will see the Agent that generated the response.
-Please note that you will only see “Active Agent” metadata if you have more than one active user-facing Agents.
+Please note that you will only see “Active Agent” metadata if you have more than one connected AI Agents.

 If the Agent that handled the user query was not the correct one, you can return to Agent configuration and update its name, description, or prompt.